 An exceptional gold-mounted bow in unused condition by one of the most esteemed German makers of the 20th century.
 More details

-Alfred Joseph Lamy stands slightly in the shadow of his teacher and mentor FN Voirin, but I prefer his work.
-It’s not quite as clinical, and yet it retains the elegance and finesse which characterize these particular makers.
+Joseph Alfred Lamy (or Lamy Père) stands slightly in the shadow of his teacher and mentor FN Voirin, but his work oozes elegance and finesse.
 Lamy’s cello bows are particularly fine, with the most beautiful elongated head shape.
-This is a lovely example in very good condition – deep red round section pernambuco stick, silver and ebony mounts with a plain eye and 3-part adjuster.
-There’s a small and very neat insert to the bottom of the head on the audience side and some minor wear to the back edge of the frog also on the audience side, otherwise no issues to report.
+This is a lovely example in fine condition – deep red round section pernambuco stick, silver and ebony mounts with a plain eye and 3-part adjuster.
 More details

 Etienne Pajeot is one of the great early French makers, and his bows are highly sought after for their excellent technical qualities.
 This is a relatively rare early cello bow in good condition.